clue/reactphp-block/README.md

 Block\sleep(1.5, $loop);
 ```

+The $time value will be used as a timer for the loop so that it keeps running
+until the timeout triggers.
+This implies that if you pass a really small (or negative) value, it will still
+start a timer and will thus trigger at the earliest possible time in the future.

 While this may look similar to PHP's [`sleep()`](http://php.net/sleep) function,
 it's actual way more powerful:
 Instead of making the whole process sleep and handing over control to your operating system,